 A living will expresses, in advance, a person’s instructions or preferences about future medical treatments, particularly end-of-life care, in the event the person loses capacity to make health care decisions.

-A health care power of attorney appoints a person (called a health care agent or proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity (temporary or permanent) to make health care decisions.
+A health care power of attorney appoints a person (typically called a health care agent, but also proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity (temporary or permanent) to make health care decisions.

-When state law does not authorize a default surrogate decision maker, doctors and hospitals still usually turn to next of kin, although the extent of their legal authority becomes less clear.
+When state law does not authorize a default surrogate decision maker and doctors and hospitals turn to next of kin, the extent of their legal authority becomes less clear.
 In the rare event that the issue is referred to a court, courts generally prefer to name a family member as guardian or conservator to make health care decisions, but they may also turn to a friend or a stranger to direct care.
 A health care power of attorney (and a living will if it provides useful guidance) eliminates almost any need for the courts to get involved and helps ensure that the person’s health care decisions will be respected.

 A living will is a limited document that expresses a person’s preferences for future medical care.
-It is called a “living" will because it is in effect while the person is still alive.
 In many states, the document is more formally called a medical directive to doctors or a declaration.